 Valium is a prescription that provides relief of anxiety or muscle pains.
 It is known for its sedative capabilities, and works by targeting certain unbalanced chemicals in the brain.
-While Valium is often a safe and effective medication when it is used properly, its risks cannot be underestimated, and anyone who uses it needs to be very careful.
+While Valium is often a safe and effective medication when it is used properly, its risks cannot be underestimated.

 Like any prescription drug, Valium has a series of side effects people experience when using it.
-Here are some of the short-term effects of Valium abuse:
+Here are some of the short-term effects of Valium misuse:

 - Anxiety – users often feel on edge or nervous without provocation.